-Mr. William O. Grabe, the Lead Independent Director, is delegated with authority to take a key role in the Board evaluation process.
-Mr. Grabe, in consultation with the Chairman and other Committee members and supported by the Chief Legal and Corporate Responsibility Officer and the Company Secretary, will compile and circulate a comprehensive electronic questionnaire for completion by all directors, the aim of which is to evaluate the performance and effectiveness of the Board and its committees.
+Mr. William O. Grabe, the Lead Independent Director, is delegated with authority to lead in the Board evaluation process.
+Mr. Grabe, in consultation with the Chairman and other Committee members and supported by the Chief Legal and Corporate Responsibility Officer and the Company Secretary, will procure the circulation of a comprehensive electronic questionnaire for completion by all directors, the aim of which is to evaluate the performance and effectiveness of the Board and its committees.